 Dust and fibres are collected on filters.
 Looking at the filters collected we can then focus on therespirable fibres specifically (fibres with a diameter of less than 3μm, length of at least 5μm and an aspect ratio (length to width) of greater than 3) which will penetrate beyond the terminal bronchioles into the gas exchange region of the lungs as these represent the significant risk to human health.

 Utilising the Latest Methodology

-A representative subsample of soil is rotated for a fixed period inside a sealed metal drum as a constant flow of air is passed through the apparatus.
+A representative subsample of soil (or other test material as required) is rotated for a fixed period inside a sealed metal drum as a constant flow of air is passed through the apparatus.
 The dust generated is blown through a foam filter to remove larger dust fractions.
 The fibres are then caught on a nitro-cellulose filter which is subjected to fibre counting methodology using Phase Contrast Optical Microscopy (PCOM) as per HSG248.